wangkanai/DeviceDetection/README.md

 }
 ```
 * `AddResponsive` Adds the Responsive services to the services container.
-* `AddViewLocation` Adds support for device view files.
+* `AddViewLocation` Adds support for device view files with default to `Suffix`.
 In this sample view Responsive is based on the view file suffix.
 For example "mobile" in the *index.mobile.cshtml* file.

 #### Responsive Middleware